for Clergy Spiritual Renewal

 Is this program right for me?

-The ECCSR welcomes women and men from all Christian faith backgrounds into sacred space to pray, study and nourish one another through two experiences:
+The ECCSR welcomes people from all Christian faith backgrounds into sacred space to pray, study and nourish one another through two experiences:

 - Two onsite immersions into Holy Wisdom Monastery’s Christian contemplative spiritual practices.